hotNipi/node-red-contrib-ui-value-trail/README.md

 Configurable options:
 * Color of line
 * Glow (on/off)
+* Show min/max values.
+You can always toggle min/max values at runtime by clicking on widget area.
+Configuration is for initial state.
 * Stroke width (1 ...
 6)
 * Amount of datapoints per unit.
 (2 ...
 24)
 > `unit represents 1x1 Widget Size in dashboard Site configuration`